Last Updated on February 24, 2026

 A Don’t Miss – Stax Museum of American Soul Music

-In the southeast area of Memphis, the museum is on the site of the original Stax Records studio.
+In the southeast area of Memphis, the museum is also on the site of the original Stax Records studio.
 It’s a fascinating museum with more than 2,000 exhibits, including films and galleries.
 One of the more surprising things here is Isaac Hayes’s 1972 Cadillac Eldorado, part of a Stax renegotiation deal.
 It has 24-carat gold exterior trim, a TV, refrigerator, and minibar.

 It’s a captivating museum that even has a dance floor for visitors.